 The human resources department is what ensures smooth operations, availability of qualified human capital, and strong interpersonal relationships.
-That’s a lot of responsibility.
-And it all falls on the shoulders of one person – the human resources director.
+This department is composed of different positions, such as the HR manager, HRBP, HR generalist, HR analyst, among others.
+The work completed by these people falls on the shoulders of one person – the human resources director.

 Human resources directors are the heads of the HR department of a company.
 It’s a step up from the role of an HR manager (however, in some smaller organizations, they are the same titles).

 Since different organizations have different takes on the duties and responsibilities of an HR director, things can get a bit confusing.
 In this article, we’ll provide a clear answer.

 What Does a Human Resources Director Do – Typical Roles in Organizations

 “HR director” is an executive position that has fingers in many pies, but mainly deals with allocating budgets and creating strategies.

 The main difference between an HR manager and an HR director is their level of authority.
 The former is involved in day-to-day job functions of the human resources department, while the latter focuses on bigger things, such as developing and enforcing the company's HR goals, policies, and strategies.

 In smaller organizations, an HR director performs the functions of both an HR generalist and an HR manager.
 However, in larger organizations, with more detailed hierarchies, their job functions are distinct and clearly defined.

 An HR director oversees hiring and employee relations of all the departments of a company and ensures that they are being managed according to the organization's standards.

 They plan, lead, and enforce recruitment, management, and employee relations policies.
 On the other hand, the HR manager job description mostly entails execution, supervision, and reporting.